Contraindications, Preparations, and Aftercare for all Tattoo Procedures

 No bed, sun, or spray tanning whatsoever!

 No alcohol or caffeine at least 24 hours before.
 Avoid green smoothie /detox and natural blood thinners (garlic, turmeric, cayenne pepper, any spicy food, and seasonings), omega fatty acids, fish oil, and vitamins 14 days before your appointment.
-If you are taking aspirin or any other medication-consult your doctor before treatment; ask if can you stop taking them for a few days before the procedure.
+If you are taking aspirin or any other medication your doctor before treatment; asks if can you stop taking them for a few days before the procedure.

 Wear loose, dark clothes the day of the appointment, the areas treated will be slightly tender, so soft cotton or other natural soft fabric is the best (avoid polyester clothing and other fake fibers)